 Chair of Business Development & Education Committee

-Freeholder Kenneth Armwood chairs the County’s Business Development and Education Committee.
-Freeholder Armwood’s accomplishments reflect his dedication to offering quality services at a responsible cost to all Middlesex County Residents.
+Middlesex County Freeholder Kenneth Armwood chairs the County’s Business Development and Education Committee.
+Freeholder Armwood’s accomplishments reflect his dedication to offering the best possible services and tools for businesses to thrive and students to learn.

-Freeholder Armwood also has served as a member of the Middlesex County Task Force on School Violence, which created an Emergency Response Manual for schools throughout the County.
-It has since been used a model for a State program.
+Freeholder Armwood also has served as a member of the Middlesex County Task Force on School Violence, which created an emergency response manual for schools throughout the County.
+It has since been used as the model for a state program.

 Appointed to the Freeholder Board in March 2013, Freeholder Armwood oversees the Middlesex County Business Development and Education Committee, which fosters economic, cultural, artistic and educational development.
 He was the force behind the County’s first ever Business Summit, which drew 200 people to learn of the partnerships the County has made to meet the growing and changing needs of the business community.